timjogorman/RicherEventDescription/guidelines.md

  \fbox{ %
 \begin{tabular}{p{0.6in}p{14cm}
 \includegraphics[width=0.5in]{warning} \\
-\textbf{Caution!}  & \raisebox{4mm}{%
+**Caution!}  & \raisebox{4mm}{%
 \parbox[c]{14cm}{%
 \vspace{2mm
-\textit{Avoid ``millisecond reasoning''.
-If you find yourself attempting to justify OVERLAP/CAUSES by saying ``Well, there was probably a few milliseconds of hysteria which started before the end of the bomb's explosion...'' or ``Maybe he was injured slightly by the shockwave ahead of the sub-sonic bullet which hadn't yet left the barrel, thus, during the *shot*...'', stop.
+\textit{Avoid "millisecond reasoning".
+If you find yourself attempting to justify OVERLAP/CAUSES by saying "Well, there was probably a few milliseconds of hysteria which started before the end of the bomb's explosion..." or "Maybe he was injured slightly by the shockwave ahead of the sub-sonic bullet which hadn't yet left the barrel, thus, during the *shot*...", stop.
 OVERLAP/CAUSES is intended for those causal EVENTs which are durative and causing an effect throughout their duration, rather than for those with coincidental or miniscule overlap between cause and effect.
 These annotations will be difficult